ejp-rd-vp/CDE-semantic-model-implementations/YARRRML_Tools/yarrrml_template_builder/README.md

 XXXXXX_yarrrml_template.yaml, and should live in the ./config folder.
 XXXXXX is the 'tag' of the data type (e.g. 'height')

-The "transform.rb" script will run as a demo - using the demo height data in the ./data folder, and the template that is created by the code above.
+The "run_me_to_test.rb" script will run as a demo - using the demo height data in the ./data folder, and the template that is created by the code above.
 Output will appear in the ./data/triples folder.